dji-sdk/Windows-SDK-Doc/source/tutorials/index.md

   * c.
 Select all of them, and then click **Add**.
   ![VideoParserProject](../images/quick-start/WSDKAddFFMPEGDlls.png)

-## Application Activation and Aircraft Binding in China

- For DJI Windows SDK application used in China, it's required to activate the application and bind the aircraft to the user's DJI account.

- If an application is not activated, or the aircraft not bound (if required), all **camera live streams** will be disabled, and flight will be limited to a zone of 100m diameter and 30m height to ensure the aircraft stays within line of sight.

- To learn how to implement this feature, please check this tutorial [Application Activation and Aircraft Binding](./ActivationAndBinding.html).

 ## Implementing the First Person View

   * **1**.
 Add FPV image view.
 Double-click on the **MainPage.xaml** to open it.
 We can see there is a **Grid** declaration.
 Add an **Image** element named "FPVImage" inside it.